 Meet our Subject Librarians and areas of responsibility:

 - Michele Christian for American Indian Studies; Archives & Special Collections

-- Kristin Echtenkamp for Architecture; Biology and Microbiology; Division of Economics & Management; Economics; Interior Design; Landscape Architecture; Physics; School of Design; Visual Arts; English 101; Speech 101; Journalism and Communication
+- Kristin Echtenkamp for School of Design (Architecture; Interior Design; Landscape Architecture; Visual Arts); English 101; Speech 101; School of Journalism and Communication

-- Elizabeth Fox for Consumer Sciences; Health & Nutrition Sciences; History, Political Science, Philosophy, & Religion; School of Performing Arts; Sociology & Rural Studies; Engineering; Mathematics; Construction & Operations Management
+- Elizabeth Fox for School of Health and Consumer Sciences; History, Political Science, Philosophy, & Religion; School of Performing Arts (Music, Theatre, and Dance); Engineering; Mathematics; Women, Gender, and Sexuality Studies

-- Linda Kott for Counseling & Human Development; English; Geography; Modern Languages & Global Studies; Psychology; Teaching, Learning & Leadership
+- Linda Kott for Counseling & Human Development; English and Interdisciplinary Studies; Modern Languages & Global Studies; School of Psychology, Sociology, and Rural Studies; Teaching, Learning & Leadership

-- Nancy Marshall for Agricultural & Biosystems Engineering; Agriculture & Biological Sciences; Animal Science; Dairy Science; Natural Resource Management; Plant Science; Veterinary & Biomedical Sciences
+- Nancy Marshall for Agricultural & Biosystems Engineering; Animal and Range Science; Dairy Science; Natural Resource Management; Plant Science; Veterinary & Biomedical Sciences